-Paragraph (1) of subdivision (c) continues a portion of the first sentence of former Probate Code Section 761 without substantive change.
-Paragraph (2) is a new provision that covers the situation where an agent or broker holds an exclusive right to sell contract and the original bid returned to the court is made by a purchaser who was procured by another agent or broker.
+Paragraphs (1) and (2) of subdivision (c) continue a portion of first sentence of former Probate Code Section 761 without substantive change.
+Paragraph (3) of subdivision (c) is a new provision that covers the situation where an agent or broker holds an exclusive right to sell contract and the original bid returned to the court is made by a purchaser who was procured by another agent or broker.
 Former Section 761 failed to cover this situation.
-Paragraph (2) makes clear that the agent or broker holding an exclusive right to sell contract is allowed a commission whether or not he or she returns a bid to the court.
-In this respect paragraph (2) is consistent with what appears to have been prior law.
+Paragraph (3) makes clear that the agent or broker holding an exclusive right to sell contract is allowed a commission whether or not he or she returns a bid to the court.
+In this respect, paragraph (3) is consistent with what appears to have been prior law.
 See 1 H. Miller & M. Starr, Current Law of California Real Estate § 2:50, at 301 (rev. ed.
 1975).
-If there is an agreement concerning the sharing of commissions, subdivision (c) requires that the court divide the commission as provided in the agreement, rather than requiring the court to "give consideration" to the agreement as under the second sentence of former Probate Code Section 760.
+If there is an agreement concerning the sharing of commissions, subdivision (c) requires that the court divide the commission as provided in the agreement, rather than requiring the court to "give consideration" to the agreement as was the case under the second sentence of former Probate Code Section 760.
+If the agent or broker who holds the contract under Section 10150 has not been granted an exclusive right to sell the property, the agent or broker is allowed a commission only if he or she returns the original bid to the court or procures the successful overbidder to whom the sale of the property is confirmed at the confirmation hearing.
+See Section 10161(b).